-We are pleased to produce a picture of Swedish Society building as it will look when finished.
+We are pleased to produce a picture of the Swedish Society building as it will look when finished.
 Up to now the walls are erected to the first floor only, but the work is progressing rapidly under builder Andrew Olson's leadership.
 The architect, who as well as the builder is Swedish, is August Nordin.
 The building should be completed at a cost of approximately \$40,000 and includes a large basement, two stores and a meeting room on the first floor, a large hall and two lodge rooms on the second floor.
-The front of the building is divided into two floors above the shops and contains a lodge room, pantry, etc. and a clubroom The building is located on Market Street, between Church and Sanchez, 14th and 15th st. No expenses have been spared in the building's construction, thanks to Mr. E. Lindblom's benevolence in placing all necessary means at the society's disposal.
-The cornerstone of the building will be installed to coincide with a singing festival here at the end of July.7
+The front of the building is divided into two floors above the shops and contains a lodge room, pantry, etc. and a clubroom No expenses have been spared in the building's construction, thanks to Mr. E. Lindblom's benevolence in placing all necessary means at the society's disposal.
+The cornerstone of the building will be placed to coincide with a singing festival here at the end of July.11

-A drawing of the Swedish American Hall appearing in Vestkusten in June, 1907.
+A conceptual drawing of the Swedish American Hall appearing in Vestkusten in June, 1907.

-7 Vestkusten, June 27, 1907
+11 Vestkusten, June 27, 1907